MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/azurecli/3-exercise-whatif-azurecli.md

 ## Deploy using Complete mode and the confirm-with-what-if option

-In these next steps you will deploy an empty template over your existing environment.
+In these next steps, you will deploy an empty template over your existing environment.

 1. **Run the deployment in complete mode**.
 Type the following Azure CLI command: